SnowX65/paurus_home_assigment/README.md

 - **General ('G')**: Taxes the entire bet (played amount + winnings).
 - **Winnings ('W')**: Taxes only the winnings

-Each country only supports **one** type of taxation method.
+Each country only supports **one** type of taxation taxMethod.

 #### Taxation Methods

-Each tax method has two types of taxation that apply to the amount taxed by each method, which lowers the possible return amount:
+Each tax taxMethod has two types of taxation that apply to the amount taxed by each taxMethod, which lowers the possible return amount:

 - **Rate**:
   - Formula: `possible return amount = possible return amount - (amount taxed * rate)`